marcelhussing/globally-optimal-reppo/README.md

 pip install -e .
 ```

+> [!Note]
-**⚠️ Note:** Several mujoco_playground environments, such as the Humanoid tasks, are currently unstable.
+> Several mujoco_playground environments, such as the Humanoid tasks, are currently unstable.
 If environments result in nans, we have simply rerun our experiments manually.
 As soon as these issues are solved upstream, we will update our dependencies.

+> [!NOTE]
-**⚠️ Note:** To provide a level comparison with prior work, we depend on the FastTD3 for of mujoco_playground.
+>  To provide a level comparison with prior work, we depend on the FastTD3 for of mujoco_playground.
 As soon as proper terminal state observation handling is merged into the main repository, we will update our dependencies.

 ## Running Experiments